thomass171/tcp-flightgear/README.md

 For terrain effects the material definitions are converted to the above layout in SGMaterial.buildEffectProperties().
 Eg. global-summer.xml defines "<texture>Terrain/dry_pasture4.png</texture>" in a material.

+## Scenery

+FG apparently does nothing when a tile is not found and will just have 'water'.
+Not sure how that is implemented.
+For now we just create a green plane as dummy tile when a tile is not found.